 While sweet peas may be fragrant and delicate, these plants are not for chickens to consume.
 These plants are hazardous for chickens.
 The seeds and flowers of sweet peas are poisonous and toxic to other animals like horses and, dogs, even humans.

 Once these little birds consume these sweet peas, it can significantly affect their nervous system.
-What’s worse is that it can cause chickens seizures, paralysis, or even death.
+What’s worse is that it can cause chicken seizures, paralysis, or even death.
 So, as much as possible, chickens should stay away from these toxic plants.

 Because of this, if you have growing sweet peas in your garden or backyard, make sure that your chickens will not get them.